QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/c/c.md

 4. How the data will be shared (or why not) and stored for the long term.

-We will provide more detailed instructions further down.
+We provide more detailed instructions below.

 ## Why write a data management plan?

-In many cases you will write your data management plan because a funding agency requires it -- in the US, for example, the National Science Foundation (NSF) has required data management plans since 2011.
+In many cases you will write your data management plan because a funding agency requires it – in the US, for example, the National Science Foundation (NSF) has required data management plans since 2011.
 Different funders have slightly different requirements for DMPs, but the NSF’s requirement of a 2-page document is fairly typical.
 An important goal of your data management plan, then, is to convey to the funder that you have thought carefully about data management.

+We would encourage you, though, to compose a data management plan even if you are not required to do so by a funder.
+Having your plans for your data written out helps keep you organized and on track as you conduct your research project.
+Having written plans can be especially useful if you need to coordinate the activities of a research team – including just a couple of RAs.
+Having your data management plans written out also allows you to communicate those plans to others.
+At QDR, for example, looking at researchers' DMPs allows us to quickly understand their goals and needs, helping us to offer them the support they need.

 **From the field:** The NSF and other agencies are starting to look at data management plans more and more closely.
 In 2012, barely adequate DMPs were routinely accepted.
 That is no longer the case.
 Take the DMP portion of your grant seriously.

-We would encourage you, though, to not just view your DMP this way and to spend some time writing out your plans even It serves as a useful reminder for you throughout your project and can be especially useful to coordinate activities in a research team.
-It can also be very useful to communicate your plans to others.
-At QDR, for example, looking at researchers DMPs allows us to quickly understand their plans and needs, and we can provide the support they need.

 ## Tools for writing a data management plan